opensearch-project/documentation-website/_ml-commons-plugin/cluster-settings.md

 ### Values

-- Default value: true
+- Default value: `true`
 - Valid values: `false`, `true`

-## Enable/Disable RAG pipeline
+## Enable RAG pipeline

-When set to `true`, this setting enables the search processors for Retrieval Augmented Generation using OpenSearch and Remote Inference.
-RAG feature enhances query results by generating responses using relevant information from memory and previous conversations.
+When set to `true`, this setting enables the search processors for retrieval-augmented generation (RAG).
+RAG enhances query results by generating responses using relevant information from memory and previous conversations.

 ### Setting